SAFELine For Schools

 Managing Bullying and Other Issues at School

 Safe Harbor provides the following tips for schools to manage bullying, behavior problems, and other issues that may occur with students:

-- Have a crisis plan in place and partner with a local agency that provides crisis services, such as Safe Harbor Behavioral Health of UPMC Hamot.
+- Have a crisis plan in place and partner with a local agency that provides crisis services, such as UPMC Western Behavioral Health at Safe Harbor.